genny-project/alyson-v7/docs/CREATING_LAYOUT_WALKTHROUGH.md

 ### Step 13 - Add Sidebar With Project Logo Question Set
 [back to top](#creating-a-layout-step-by-step)

-Now we want to do that same thing again, and show the Project's `Powered By` tagline.
-It should be displayed in the bottom right corner.
-So we need to do a few things.
-First, send the Main Frame with a Link to Footer Frame with value `SOUTH`.
-Next, send the Footer Frame with a Link to the Question Set with value `EAST`.
-Finally, send the Question Set.
+Now for the last step, we want to add a Sidebar which shows the Project's Logo.
+It should be displayed in the top left corner.
+Following the same steps as we did with the Footer: send the Main Frame with a Link to Sidebar Frame with value `WEST`, then send the Sidebar Frame with a Link to the Question Set with value `NORTH`, and lastly send the Question Set.

 #### Base Entity Message
 ```